vishalsinghrawat29/sample/README.md

 # Sample Portfolio

-Hi elcome to the sample portfolio.
-It's coming up tommorro hen I code ith the help of Html and css .
-Share with you soon.
+Hey!
+Welcome to my portfolio.

+It's coming up tomorrow when I learn HTML and CSS with Tanay Pratap live on Youtube.

+For now, I know:

+1. Javascript
+1. Node
+1. repl.it
+1. Chalk